 Tannin Capital, LLC is an investment advisory firm in Charlotte, NC dedicated to serving clients all over the United States.
-No matter what service you require, you can rely on our knowledgeable team to guide you through all the necessary processes.
+Focusing on your requirements, you can rely on our knowledgeable team to guide you through all the necessary processes.

 Truth & Action Truth & Action

 As an Institutional Investor, you may manage specific assets or sectors in-house and also utilize sub-advised separately managed accounts in your asset allocation.
 Tannin has the experience, platform and perspective to help you manage within your given structure.

 Contact Client Services With Your Content Delivery Preferences

 Fixed Income / Tax-Exempt / TCTEC High Quality Short-Intermediate AMT free Tax-Exempt Core

 Tannin’s High Quality Short-Intermediate Non-AMT Tax-Exempt Core portfolio was originally designed and continues to be the nucleus of our Family Office Clients’ Partnership & Trust Portfolios.
 Why?